bge-barcoding/gene_fetch/README.md

 * `o/--out`: Path to output directory.
 The directory will be created if it does not exist.
 * `e/--email` and `-k/--api-key`: Email address and associated API key for NCBI account.
 An NCBI account is required to run this tool (due to otherwise strict API limitations) - information on how to create an NCBI account and find your API key can be found [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
 ### Optional arguments
-* `--protein_size`: Minimum protein sequence length filter.
+* `--protein-size`: Minimum protein sequence length filter.
 Applicable to mode 'batch' and 'single' search modes (default: 500).
-* `--nucleotide_size`: Minimum nucleotide sequence length filter.
+* `--nucleotide-size`: Minimum nucleotide sequence length filter.
 Applicable to mode 'batch' and 'single' search modes (default: 1500).
 * `s/--single`: Taxonomic ID for 'single' sequence search mode (`-i` and `-i2` ignored when run with `-s` mode). 'single' mode will fetch all target gene or protein sequences on GenBank for a specific taxonomic ID.
 * `--max-sequences`: Maximum number of sequences to fetch for a specific taxonomic ID (only applies when run in 'single' mode).